Uniswap/docs/docs/sdk/v3/guides/advanced/02-pool-data.md

   )
 ```

 Uniswap V3 allows different Fee tiers when deploying a pool, so multiple pools can exist for each pair of tokens.
+FeeAmount.LOW means the pool has a swap fee of 0.05%.

 ## Creating a Pool Contract instance and fetching metadata